October, 2020

 In the photo above, look in the lower left corner … at the tiny stream there.
 It’s the Loowit River that originates from the ice/glacier inside the crater of the volcano.

-All of the land in the photo below is pumice and ash and such blown out from the volcano in 1980 (with a little more blown out in a “minor” eruption in 1982).
+All of the land in the photo below is pumice and ash that was blown out from the volcano in 1980 (with a little more blown out in a “minor” eruption in 1982).
 The average depth of this debris/land in this area is about 210 feet deep.
 This is entirely new ground, all of it blown out of the volcano.
 No wonder large lakes and rivers were filled in, dammed up, moved over … and brand new lakes and rivers have been born.

 Although there are fluffy white clouds hiding the top most edges of this mountain volcano, we can see inside a bit of the crater.